-Hungary: MVM improves operational safety of NPP Paks16.
-November 2016. / SEE Energy News
+Hungary: MVM improves operational safety of NPP Paks, SEE Energy News

 According to the review by the International Atomic Energy Agency (IAEA), Hungarian sole nuclear power plant Paks has improved its operational safety.

 A subsidiary of state-owned Hungarian Electricity Works (MVM) that operates the plant, said in the press release that IAEA’s Operational Safety Review Team (OSART) has recently concluded its task to assess the operation of NPP Paks, conducted in response to similar mission by OSART in 2014.
 The report said that the plant worked effectively to address recommendations and suggestions identified by OSART in 2014 and as a result of that good progress in the plant’s operational safety is now visible.